 World Committee on Tourism Ethics (WCTE)

-As a subsidiary organ of the UNWTO General Assembly, the Committee reports directly to the Assembly.
+As a subsidiary organ of the UNWTO General Assembly, the Committee reports directly to the Assembly on regular basis.
 Members are elected in their personal capacities and not as officials of governments or representatives of their countries.

 Throughout this last decade, user-generated ratings and reviews on digital platforms have become a central part in the information, selection and decision processes of visitors when choosing places to visit, to stay or to eat.